nsidc/earthaccess/docs/user_guide/backwards-compatibility.md

 ### Release Communication

-1. We will announce releases on the following channels: ___
+1. We will announce releases on the following channel: [Github Releases](https://github.com/nsidc/earthaccess/releases)
 2. Release announcements will include a prominent notification of breaking changes, including migration instructions.

 ### CHANGELOG